 Andrea Hayley-Sankaran (a.k.a. the Joyful Chef) is an Ayurvedic Nutrition and Digestive Health Counselor who’s on a mission to empower others to take control of their health through personalized diet and lifestyle strategies that allow them to Eat, Live, and Feel Better.

 Short bio (64 words/397 characters)

-Andrea Hayley-Sankaran (a.k.a. the Joyful Chef) is a teacher, community leader, and creator of courses, protocols, and tools that empower women to take control of their eating, and their health.
-As an Ayurvedic Nutrition and Digestive Health Counsellor, she has helped hundreds of women Eat, Live, and Feel Better as a result of her strategies, passion, and compassion to advance their success.
+Andrea Hayley-Sankaran (a.k.a. the Joyful Chef) is a teacher, community leader, and creator of courses, protocols, and tools that empower her audience to take control of their eating, and their health.
+As an Ayurvedic Nutrition and Digestive Health Counselor, she has helped hundreds of wellness seekers Eat, Live, and Feel Better.

 Long bio (129 words/775 characters)